 Your credit history is a collection of information about loans, credit, and borrowing from your past.
 There are three major companies that track your credit history: Equifax, Experian, and TransUnion.
 These companies monitor your borrowing history and give you a three-digit score to let lenders know how trustworthy you are.

 Credit history is a way for lenders to decide if you are eligible for taking out a loan or credit.
 Your credit history is a record of your financial actions.
-By looking at your credit history, the lender can see how responsible you are towards financial obligations.
-If you’ve had a past debt that you paid back, with regular payments, it shows that you are fiscally responsible and have the will to repay your debts.
+By looking at your credit history, the lender can see how responsible you are with your financial obligations.
+If you’ve had a past debt that you paid back, with regular payments, it shows that you are fiscally responsible and have the ability to repay your debts.
 Lenders are always prone to offer their money to people who, after credit analysis, will repay the debt.
-But, even if you think your credit score isn’t the greatest, your credit score isn’t the only parameter considered.

 You can do a few things to increase your credit score: